1. Home>

 When integrated systems are up to date with the latest data, individual departments can move initiatives forward quicker and respond to situations faster.

-Integration provides everyone in the organisation with one single source of truth that they can trust.
+Integration provides everyone in the business with one single source of truth that they can trust.
 There will be no delays in different systems being updated, so no conflicting information across departments.
-And, because there is less data reinputting required, there will also be less chance of human error occurring, and therefore greater data accuracy.
+And, because there is less data input needed, there will also be less chance of a human error occurring, and therefore greater data accuracy.

-This provides senior executives with access to reliable information which will enable them to take crucial decisions with greater confidence.
+This provides senior executives with access to reliable information which will enable them to make crucial decisions with greater confidence.

 By integrating systems, businesses create digital audit trails that automatically record where data is held and how it has been processed.